-We actively seek input from families about their experiences both formally and informally through periodic surveys, brief evaluations of events, the use of Puffin Files and by encouraging families to bring their questions and concerns directly to teachers, administrators, class parents, and Parent Association co-chairs.
+We actively seek input from families about their experiences both formally and informally through periodic surveys, brief evaluations of events, the use of Puffin Files, Friday forms, direct mail and by encouraging families to bring their questions and concerns directly to teachers, administrators, class parents, and Parent Association co-chairs.

-We encourage ongoing dialog about students' progress by using Puffin/Cuffee Files daily for direct communication between teachers and families, holding two Parent/Teacher/Child conferences each year, and sending home report cards three times each year, with lengthy comments at the end of the year.
-Families of students who are identified as needing special services-Special Education or Title 1-are included as active participants in the evaluation process and in the design of the IEP (Individual Education Plan) or PLP (Personal Literacy Plan).
+We encourage ongoing dialogue about students' progress by using Puffin/Cuffee Files, Friday forms, and e-mail for direct communication between teachers and families, holding two Parent/Teacher/Child conferences each year, and sending home report cards three times each year, with narrative comments once a year.
+Progress reports are sent home at mid-trimester twice a year.
+Families of students who are identified as needing additional services-Special Education or Title 1-are included as active participants in the evaluation process and in the design of the IEP (Individual Education Plan) or PLP (Personal Literacy Plan).
 Meetings with teachers are always available upon request.